exoplatform/exo-documentation/docs/Administration.rst

 In this section, we will explain the life cycle of a space/group binding through these parts:

     -  :ref:`Add binding process <AddBinding>`

-       How is executed an "Add binding" action and its consequences?
+       To explain how is executed an "Add binding" action and its consequences.

     -  :ref:`Remove binding process <RemoveBinding>`

-        How is executed the "Remove binding" action?
+       To explain how is executed the "Remove binding" action.

     -  :ref:`Synchronize binding <SynchronizeBinding>`

        When and how is launched the sychronization between the space and the bound group?